 The College's Management is responsible for compliance with the requirements referred to above and for the design, implementation, and maintenance of effective internal control over compliance with the requirements of laws, statutes, regulations, rules, and provisions of contracts or grant agreements applicable to the College's federal programs.

-Marietta, OH St. Clairsville, OH Cambridge, OH Wheeling, WV Vienna, WV PASSION B eyond the Num perrycpas.com
+Marietta, OH St. Clairsville, OH Cambridge, OH Wheeling, WV Vienna, WV perrycpas.com